 Triggers for applying change management embedded in project initiation processes

-Integrated approach bringing together project management and change management
+Integrated approach to project management and change management

 Appreciation of the value and importance of change management throughout the organization

-Leading organizations are moving on the Enterprise Level.
-They are actively working to build a core competency and competitive differentiator stemming from their change adaptability.
-The first step down this path is to treat "building an organizational change management capability" as a project and as a change.
+Leading organizations today are actively working to build a core competency and competitive advantage in change management.
+To start down this path, your organization must first treat "building an organizational change management capability" as a project and a change.

-- Treat Enterprise Level capability building like a project and a change - Enterprise Level change management does not occur simply because you want it to.
+Enterprise Level change management does not occur simply because you want it to.
 To create an organizational capability in change management, you must manage it as a change and as a project.
-This means designing, developing and deploying a solution and applying change management to make sure that solution is embraced, adopted and used.
-Prosci's one-day workshop (ECM Boot Camp) and online instructional guide (ECM Roadmap) provide complete tools and research to support this work.
+This means designing, developing and deploying enterprise change management and applying change management to the project to ensure that employees embrace, adopt and use it.
+Prosci's Enterprise Change Management (ECM) Boot Camp is a one-day program designed to help you kickstart this work.

-- Leverage a signature win - In both our experience and in Prosci's latest benchmarking study, the importance of a "signature win" or "success story" was very clear.
+Our work with clients and our benchmarking research clearly shows the importance of a "signature win" or "success story."
 An example of effective change management and its impact builds support and mobilizes energy behind a broader deployment effort.
 It also helps people in the organization see what it means to apply change management.
-If you are considering Enterprise Level change management, be deliberate in creating or capturing a success that you can share with others.
+If you are considering deploying enterprise change management, be deliberate in creating or capturing a success you can share with others.

-- Ensure leadership commitment - In all seven of Prosci's change management benchmarking studies, the top overall contributor to success identified has been active and visible executive involvement and support.
-The credibility and authority provided by effective sponsorship cannot be understated.
-The same will hold true when the specific change happens to be "building an organizational capability in change management."
-While progress can certainly be made from a bottoms up or grass roots perspective, at some point the effort will need the type of leadership and sponsorship that any other enterprise level initiative needs.
+In all seven of Prosci's change management benchmarking studies, the top overall contributor to success identified has been active and visible support from executive leaders.
+The credibility and authority this affords cannot be understated.
+The same will be true of building enterprise change capability.
+While you can certainly make progress from the bottom up, the effort will effective sponsorship to succeed.